 Service Point Picker integration example repository

-- Choose for 'connected shops' and 'add new shop'(orange button right-top)
+- Choose for 'Connected Shops' and 'Connect new shop'(orange button right-top)

 - Enable the carriers you with to activate service points through